Shaashwat05/Predictive_speech/README.md

 * [**Shaashwat Agrawal**](https://github.com/Shaashwat05) Authors

-## Acknowledgments

-* Hat tip to anyone whose code was used

 ## Documentation

 The whole documentation and explanation of code as well as concepts can be found in this article : https://iot4beginners.com/predictive-speech-with-raspberry-pi-and-deep-learning/